-Eid-ul-Fitr at the end of Ramadan is a great day of celebration for Muslim families, even in this difficult time and it is appropriate that schools should mark this time in a special way.
-Some schools may want to encourage pupils to find creative ways to mark the event for example by exchanging electronic Eid cards.
+Eid-ul-Fitr at the end of Ramadan is a great day of celebration for Muslim families and it is appropriate that schools should mark this time in a special way.
+Some schools may want to encourage pupils to find creative ways to do this for example by engaging in charitable activities.